paulund/wordpress-theme-boilerplate/README.md

-wordpress-theme-boilerplate
+WordPress Theme Boilerplate
 ===========================

-A boilerplate to use in new WordPress theme
+A boilerplate made by Paulund to use on a new WordPress theme.

+I found myself doing the samethings when setting up a new WordPress theme so hopefully this will help speed up that process.